 4. Lifetime ISAs

 Lifetime ISAs are ISAs designed to help young people save for their first home or put away money for retirement.
-You can save up to £4,000 per year in either cash or investments.
-The government then adds a 25% top-up to new contributions, equal to up to £1,000.
-The free cash is nice, but at this rate and with such a low contribution limit it could take quite a while to save up for that first property.
+Investors can save up to £4,000 per year in either cash or investments.
+The government then adds a 25% top-up to new contributions, equal to up to £1,000 per year.
 The bonus stops when you turn 50.
+Check out our article Compare the best and cheapest Lifetime ISA for more information including details on penalty withdrawals.
+If you are in the process of buying your first home, then check out our ‘First-time buyer guide‘

-A pension is a product designed to help fund your retirement.
+A pension (often referred to as a SIPP) is a product designed to help fund your retirement.
 Contributions into the pension receive tax relief at your highest marginal rate and all investments held within it grow tax-free.
 From an investment perspective (the types of investments you can hold) they offer the same flexibility as a Stocks and Shares ISA.
 However, money put into a pension cannot be accessed until you are aged 55.
-If you want to find out more you can read our guide 'How do I set up a pension?
-Everything you need to know'.
+If you want to find out more you can read our guide ‘How do I set up a pension?
+Everything you need to know‘.
+If you are unsure of whether you should invest in a Pension or an ISA, check out our article Pension vs ISA – Which is the better investment?

 6. Digital Wealth Managers (Robo-advisers)

 In this digital age, there is now a myriad of low-cost options for the new investor.
-Over the last few years using a digital wealth manager (aka a robo-adviser) such as Wealthsimple has become one of the most popular and cost-effective options for someone looking to invest £10,000.
-The robo-advisor manages your investment for you (in their own pension or a stocks and shares ISA product) and you can monitor everything via your smartphone.
-Alternatives include Nutmeg and eVestor which both offer advice services as well.
+Over the last few years, using a digital wealth manager (aka a robo-adviser) such as Wealthify has become one of the most popular and cost-effective options for someone looking to invest £10,000.
+Check out Wealthify* where you can invest from as little as £1.
+It is the cheapest of all the robo-adviser's when investing up to £10,000 and you have the choice of investing in a pension, stocks and shares ISA, junior ISA or general investment account.
+Alternatives include Nutmeg and Moneyfarm* which both offer advice services as well.